thapakrish/Prime_Numbers/README.md

 Fun with prime numbers.
-Codes in SML, Python, and others.
+Codes in SML.